dale-personal/iot/README.md

 CMD [ "python", "-u", "./app.py" ]
 ```

+This allows you to see realtime output in portainer (python logs).

 Also, edit docker-compose.yml to allow the container to access SPI and I2C, as well as waiting for the mosquitto container to start.

 ```